jack-the-rigger/damageless-ruleset/README.md

 the permadeath iso is allowed  https://github.com/mills5/prime-permadeath-patcher

-run can be submited to jack the rigger#6849 or any prime dsc mod for validation
+run can be submited to any prime dsc mod for validation then to jack the rigger#6849

 reward is 1000 dollars in paypall or btc